jcarnevale89/website-template/README.md

 # install dependencies
 yarn

-# serve file via browsersync with reloading for HTML/CSS/JS
+# serve files via browsersync with reloading for HTML/CSS/JS
 yarn dev

 # build for production with minification